aensley/semantic-release-openapi/README.md

 ### Plugin Config

-This plugin has two configuration options available.
+This plugin has one configuration option which must be supplied.

 - `apiSpecFiles` (**REQUIRED**): An array of OpenAPI specification file paths.
 Glob patterns (e.g. `'*.yaml'`) are supported.
 All matching files must have a `.json`, `.yaml`, or `.yml` extension.